ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 ### Virtual Calls

 The program evaluates the energy consumption of virtual calls using two different scenarios:
-- one with 2 target implementations (also known as bimorphic)
+- one with 2 target implementations (also known as bimorphic).
-- and another with 24 different target implementations.
+- and another with 24 different target implementations (also known as megamorphic) .

 **Note:** Bimorphic call sites are more commonly encountered, while having 24 target implementations for the same call site is quite unusual.